-We, as a team, have decided to focus the project in our school and its surroundings, having as main topic the wrong use of the bicycle.
+We, as a team, decided to focus the project on our school and its surroundings, having as main topic the wrong use of the bicycle.

-Firstly, we had to think about a concern that involved us in a daily basis in relation with road safety, and the first idea that came to our minds was the conflictive coexistence between usual cyclists, pedestrians and car drivers, meaning that every person from these groups attends our school or goes by its surroundings, as every morning we see difficulties in the street about the circulation of cars due to the amount of them that come to our centre, but in that case it is solved thanks to the traffic police officers, but the pedestrians and cyclists are left apart.
-As well, the people that use their bike do not use it the way they should, leaving behind accessories that are necessary such as the helmet (if they are below 16 years old they are obligated to carry it), the red retroreflector, white light in the front of the bike, the bike bell and a red light on the back of the seat.
-To add, the behaving in more or less a fifth of the riders tend to be rude, annoying the passers-by.
+Firstly, we had to think about a concern that involved us on a daily basis in relation with road safety, and the first idea that came to our minds was the conflictive coexistence between usual cyclists, pedestrians and car drivers.
+Every person from these groups attends our school or goes by its surroundings, as every morning we see difficulties in the street about the circulation of cars due to the amount of them that come to our centre.
+In that case it is solved thanks to the traffic police officers, but the pedestrians and cyclists are left apart.
+As well, the people that use their bike do not use it the way they should, leaving behind accessories that are necessary such as the helmet (if they are below 16 years old they are obliged to carry it), the red retroreflector, white light in the front of the bike, the bike bell and a red light on the back of the seat.
+To add, the behaviour of more or less a fifth of the riders tends to be rude, annoying the passers-by.
 That is why we had to prove that this conflictive coexistence was a fact, so we developed a series of surveys (4 different ones) to car drivers, cyclists, pedestrians and traffic police officers.
-In total we did 35 surveys for each group, coming up with the conclusion that there really exist a conflict between the people that give an incorrect use to the bike and the rest of citizens, and then is when we went back to our initial, but this time with data to prove that it really exists.
+In total we did 35 surveys for each group, coming up with the conclusion that there really exists a conflict between the people that make an incorrect use of the bike and the rest of citizens.
+This is when we went back to our initial idea, but this time with data to prove that the problem really exists.

-Our project consists of three phases, which are described in the website: first comes the surveys to different groups (the ideas), then the measures that we’ve taken (the initiatives) and finally the impact that our project has reached.
+Our project consists of three phases, which are described in the website: first come the surveys to different groups (the ideas), then the actions that we’ve taken (the initiatives) and finally the impact that our project has reached.
 Apart from that, we also added a forum to the website so everyone that enters could ask or get their doubts resolved.

 The measurements that we’ve taken are manly three: